How to Cancel Your Car Insurance (2024)

 Will you get a refund if you cancel your car insurance?

-Every company has different cancelation policies, but insurers will generally give you a refund for any remaining time you have on your policy at the point of cancellation.
-For example, if you paid in full for 12 months of coverage and cancel at eight months, you should be refunded the last four months of your policy.
+Every company has different cancellation policies, but insurers will generally give you a refund for any remaining time you have on your policy at the point of cancellation.
+For example, if you paid in full for 12 months of coverage and cancel at eight months, the insurer should refund you the last four months of your policy.
 But any setup fees that a company may have required when you signed are typically not part of the refund.

 When choosing a new company, ask your agent what their cancellation policy is, and factor that into your decision-making.